Legacy board games are a relatively new concept in board games and today we’re looking at the best legacy board games out there.

 It’s a bit of the best of both worlds.

-I’m a huge fan of the Betrayal series, terrible stat sliders and all.
-Betrayal Legacy takes all of the camp of a Scooby Doo cartoon, murders Shaggy, and ten years later his little brother comes out looking for clues to his disappearance, metaphorically-speaking, of course.
+I’m a huge fan of the Betrayal series, terrible stat sliders, and all.
+Betrayal Legacy takes all of the campy-ness of a Scooby-Doo cartoon, murders Shaggy, and ten years later his little brother comes out looking for clues to his disappearance, metaphorically speaking, of course.